mesosphere-backup/dcos-docker/README.md

 Run dcos with systemd and docker in two containers.

+### Requirements

+- A Linux machine with systemd, make, and docker 1.10 installed.

 ## Quick Start

 1. Put a `dcos_generate_config.sh` in the root of this directory.